Energy by Fuel, EU-28 (Mtoe)

 Slide Content

-The slide presents data on energy by fuel type in the EU-28, differentiated between Primary production and Gross inland consumption.
-It displays a timeline from 2001 to 2011, showing trends for Oil, Gas, Nuclear, Hard coal, Lignite, and RES (Renewable Energy Sources).
-Each fuel type is represented by an icon and a color-coded line showing the production and consumption levels over time, which allows for a visual comparison of the fuel types and their change throughout the years.
+The slide presents data on energy by fuel type in the EU-28, differentiated between Primary Production and Gross Inland Consumption.
+It displays a timeline from 2001 to 2011, showing trends for Oil, Gas, Nuclear, Hard Coal, Lignite, and RES (Renewable Energy Sources).
+Each fuel type is represented by an icon and a color-coded line showing the production and consumption levels over time, allowing for a visual comparison of the fuel types and their change throughout the years.

 Graphical Look